glasgowneuro/attys-comm/README.md

 the data acquisition in the background while python can then do the postprocessing.

-Pre-compiled packages for Linux, Windows and MacOS are available.
+Packages for Linux, Windows and MacOS are on PyPi: https://pypi.org/project/pyattyscomm/

 ### Linux